Does the Presidential Election Affect Mortgage Rates?

 Does a Presidential Election Affect Mortgage Rates?

 There’s not enough of a change, using historical data, to suggest that the presidential election has a significant impact on mortgage rates in either direction.
-In the recent election cycles when there is an incumbent president seeking a second term (2020, 2012, 2004, and 1996) the mortgage rates have not swung as much.
-It is reasonable to assume this trend may continue in 2024.
+In the recent election cycles when an incumbent president is seeking a second term (2020, 2012, 2004, and 1996) the mortgage rates have not swung as much.
+It is reasonable to assume this trend may continue in other elections where an incumbent president is running for a second term.
 However, the uncertainty that we face outside of the housing market could flip this narrative.

 Recovering from the COVID-19 pandemic, the Fed injected stimulus into the economy.
 We saw new, record-low mortgage rates and, currently, higher mortgage rates.
 We recommend focusing on the rates we have today and looking at upcoming changes based on trends.